West Port, Edinburgh: Notable buildings still in existence

-Buildings built before the 21st Century
+Buildings built before the 21st century

-The Art Nouveau Salvation Army Women's Hostel at the corner of the Grassmarket, The Vennel and the West Port was built in 1910 and is C Listed.
-Edinburgh College of Art, purchased and used the Hostel, in addition to the next-door Portsburgh Church, entered via the Vennel.
+The Art Nouveau Salvation Army women's hostel at the corner of the Grassmarket, the Vennel, was built in 1910 and is C-listed.
+Edinburgh College of Art purchased and used the hostel in addition to the next-door Portsburgh Church, entered via the Vennel.
 Planning permission was granted in October 2007 for the two buildings to be changed to serviced apartments.

 The name of Portsburgh Square on the north side of West Port is a reminder of the area's former name.